mucommander/mucommander/readme.txt

 - Fixed malfunctioning encoding detection in text viewer/editor (ticket #244).
 - Text viewer/editor no longer treats the Unicode BOM as an editable character (ticket #245).
+- UTF-16 and UTF-32 text files are no longer recognized as binary files (ticket #235).

 Known issues:
 - Some translations are not up-to-date.
 For more information, see: